-We have covered the best home remedies for stopping Restless Legs Syndrome immediately.
+In this article, we have explained in detail how to stop restless legs immediately with different restless leg syndrome self-care instructions and home remedies.
 However, consultation with a medical professional should be your first step in managing RLS.
 In addition to the self-care measures, your doctor may recommend wearing compression stockings.
 If the home remedies don’t help, your doctor can prescribe medication.

 Frequently Asked Questions